Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Introduction

 Given these limitations, one may wonder if estimation performance can be improved by modifying the kernel $K$.
 This question was addressed in \cite{Figueroa-Lopez_Wu_2024}, which extended the approach in \cite{jacod2012discretization} to two-sided kernels of unbounded support.
 Although the convergence rate remains unchanged, they established that the asymptotic variance can be substantially reduced.
 For example, using the kernel $K(u)=.5e^{-|u|}$ leads to an asymptotic variance that is one-quarter of that obtained by a uniform kernel in the suboptimal rate regime $(Y\geq 4/3)$.
-Moreover, in the optimal rate regime $(Y< 4/3)$, this kernel was shown to be variance-optimal, highlighting the utility of unbounded kernels in general.
+Moreover, in the optimal rate regime $(Y< 4/3)$, the same exponential kernel was shown to be variance-optimal, highlighting the utility of unbounded kernels in general.
 However, we note that the results in both \cite{jacod2012discretization} and \cite{Figueroa-Lopez_Wu_2024} are based on the two-step approach \eqref{M1aTCLT}-\eqref{M1bTCLT}, which we depart from in the present work.

 These findings motivate a fundamental question: \textit{can one develop methods that attain better rates -- possibly optimal -- beyond the boundary $Y< 4/3$}?
 A recent step in this direction was taken by \cite{LIU2018}, who developed a localized variant of the characteristic function approach of \cite{Jacod2014}.
-Assuming the infinite-variation jump component is of the form $\int_0^t\chi_{s}dL_s$, where $L$ is a strictly $Y$-stable symmetric L\'evy process, and while restricting to the class of compactly-supported kernels that are continuously differentiable, they establish that their estimator satisfies
+Under the assumption that the infinite-variation jump component is of the form $\int_0^t\chi_{s}dL_s$, where $L$ is a strictly $Y$-stable symmetric L\'evy process, and restricting to compactly-supported, continuously differentiable kernels, they establish that their estimator satisfies

-for any $Y\leq{}3/2$, but with a suboptimal convergence rate (i.e., $\sqrt{\frac{\Delta_n}{b_n}}\gg n^{-1/4}$).
+for any $Y\leq{}3/2$, but with a suboptimal convergence rate (i.e., $\sqrt{\frac{b_n}{\Delta_n}}\ll n^{1/4}$).
 By applying an additional debiasing step similar to that in \cite{Jacod2014}, they further showed that associated tuning parameters can be chosen so that \eqref{LiuCLT0} holds for any $Y<2$, however, still with a suboptimal rate and under the jump symmetry condition described above.
-Consequently, the boundary $Y<4/3$ has long marked the limit of efficiency in spot volatility estimation, and the regime $Y\geq 4/3$ has remained largely underexplored without symmetry assumptions.
+Consequently, the boundary $Y<4/3$ has long marked the limit of efficiency in spot volatility estimation, and the regime $Y\geq 4/3$ has remained largely underexplored without a type of jump symmetry assumption.